Sonic the Hedgehog (Sega Master System, Game Gear)

 - The smog clouds above Scrap Brain on the map screen were redrawn.

 - Warning signs were added near spike pits and cliffs in Green Hill in the Game Gear version.
-Various background elements are altered as well, such as the color of the mountains and the flower animations (which are closer to the 16-bit game).
+Various background elements were altered as well, such as the color of the mountains and the flower animations (which are closer to the 16-bit game).

 - Due to the smaller screen, the Green Hill boss flies much lower and can be reached from the ground, making it a complete joke.